Bachelor of Science in Education – Middle School Education [4-8]

 Step 2: Apply to the College of Education Teacher Education Program

-Students who plan to earn a teaching certificate must declare Education as their major and formally apply for admission to the Teacher Education Program in the College of Education.
-Students apply to the Teacher Education Program when they have 54 hours toward their degree.
+Students who plan to earn a teaching certificate must declare Education as their major or minor and formally apply for admission to the Teacher Education Program in the College of Education.
+Students apply to the Teacher Education Program when they have met or will meet admission requirements by the end of the semester.

-Eligibility requirements for the Teacher Education Program at TCU are outlined in the TCU Catalog or can be found here.
+Eligibility requirements for the Teacher Education Program at TCU are outlined in the TCU Catalog or can be found on the admissions page.
 Please note that all applicants must be enrolled at TCU at the time of program application.
-For more information, please see the Undergraduate Admissions Requirements.

 As of March 15, 2017, the Texas Education Agency Board requires the implementation of an Accountability System for Educator Preparation Programs (ASEP) technology fee, as required by 19 TAC 229.9(7).
-This fee is required for each candidate seeking certification; the candidate must pay a $55 fee when admitted to the program for the 2016-2017 and 2017-2018 years.
 For the 2018-2019 academic year and beyond, certification candidates enrolled in the program will pay a fee of $35.
 The fee will appear on your TCU student account.

 - March 1 for fall admission (starting in August)